liuhuigmail/GrowingBugRepository/README.md

-# A bug repository that keeps growing
+# A bug repository that keeps growing, called growingBugs

 ## Contents of this BugRepository
 This bug repository contains 982 bugs from the following open-source projects: